koenigscode/WaSubby/server/README.md

 npm run dev
 ```

-You can also run `npm run clean-dev` to start with a clean database + no generated subtitle files.
-Or `npm run fast-dev`, which is which is faster, but less accurate.
+You can also run `npm run fast-dev`, which is which is faster, but less accurate.

 ## Start the server